 In many states, people under age 65 who qualify for Medicare early because of a disability cannot buy the same Medicare supplement insurance as people age 65 and older can.
 However, in Illinois, the Medicare supplement open enrollment period is offered to people of all ages on Medicare.

-As long as you apply for your Illinois Medicare supplement within 6 months of your Part B effective date, you can enroll in any Medicare supplement you want.
-There are 10 choices labeled Plan A – Plan N, and one high-deductible Plan F option as well.
+As long as you apply for your Illinois Medicare supplement within six months of your Part B effective date, you can enroll in any Medicare supplement you want.
+There are ten choices labeled Plan A – Plan N, and one high-deductible Plan F option as well.

 The best time to enroll in a Medigap plan is during your open enrollment window.
 Open enrollment is a period that occurs during the first six- months after your Part B eligibility date.
 During this time, you do not have to answer health questions as you apply for an Illinois Medigap plan.

 The insurance company must accept you.
-They cannot charge you a higher insurance premium for health conditions either.
 If you have become eligible for Medicare due to a disability, this window is very important to you.
 Later on, you may not be able to pass medical underwriting to be approved.

-Many people confuse the term “open enrollment period” with the annual election period that happens in the fall each year for Part D. These are two entirely separate things.
+Many people confuse the term “open enrollment period” with the annual election period that happens in the fall each year for Part D and Medicare Advantage plans.
+These are two entirely separate things.
 If you find that confusing, please call our office so an insurance expert can explain the differences to you.

 Medicare Supplement Plan F